chapel-lang/chapel/doc/release/platforms/README.cray.rst

      module load craype-hugepages16M

-   Use of the ugni communication layer requires that the program's data reside on so-called "hugepages".
+   Use of the ugni communication layer requires that the program's data reside on so-called *hugepages*.
 To arrange for this, you must have a ``craype-hugepages`` module loaded both when building your program and when running it.